rackerlabs/technical-blog/_posts/2015-06-14-Docker-CoreOS-Fleet.md

   cloudinit=cloudinit.yaml
   ```

  * Boot 4 servers for our CoreOS cluster.
-Here we are passing the cloud init file via the config-drive option.
+Here we pass the cloud init file via the config-drive option.
 This typically takes about 3-5 minutes to complete.
-The min number of nodes is 3 but having 4 helps maintain the cluster if you are upgrading or changing one of them.
+The min number of nodes is three, but having four helps maintain the cluster if you are upgrading or changing one of them.

   ```
   nova boot --flavor $flavor --image $image  --key-name $key \